-ACCA vs ACA – What’s the Difference? – While choosing between ACCA and ACA many students get confused about what to pick and what not to pursue.
-But there are things you should think about before deciding on these two marvelous career options.
+While choosing between ACCA and ACA many students get confused about what to pick and what not to pursue.
+But there are things you should think about before deciding on these two marvellous career options.

 First of all, before going into detail about these two courses, you need to make sure that you know your career goals are.
 So, if you don’t know, find it out.
 Start with your likes and dislikes.
 Finance is a huge domain and there are many options.
 Just because your friends are doing one and not doing another cannot be the reason for choosing one course over another.

-In this article, we will discuss about the following –
+In this article, we will discuss the following –

-- What is Association of Chartered Certified Accountants (ACCA)?
+- What is the Association of Chartered Certified Accountants?

 - Why pursue ACCA?